 Cruz’s next court appearance is a status hearing Friday.

 In high-profile cases such as the Parkland shooting, there are no shortages of challenges for everyone involved.
+Even finding a jury will be an ordeal, Hornsby says.

 And the jury is no exception, said Hornsby, the criminal defense lawyer.

-"Since the state is seeking the death penalty, any juror who is opposed to the death penalty will automatically be stricken, meaning the selected jury panel will already be predisposed to consider the death penalty as a viable sentencing option before the first witness is called," he said.
+“Since the state is seeking the death penalty, any juror who is opposed to the death penalty will automatically be stricken, meaning the selected jury panel will already be predisposed to consider the death penalty as a viable sentencing option before the first witness is called,” he says.

 Jury selection will likely take weeks because the trial may be moved to a different venue, according to Hornsby.